jonathonherbert/jonathonherbert.github.io/content/blog/why-we-love-chucking-things-out/index.md

 ---
 title: If it's not rubbish, why do we love to chuck it out?
 date: "2020-02-13T22:12:03.284Z"
-description: "An attempt to spark joy."
+description: "An attempt to spark joy"
 draft: false
 ---